giampaolo/psutil/docs/index.rst

    exists. "name" is the name the process had before disappearing and gets set only if :meth:`Process.name()` was previosly called.

+.. class:: ZombieProcess(pid, name=None, msg=None)

+   Raised by :class:`Process` class methods when querying a zombie process.
+   This is raised on OSX, BSD and Solaris only, and not always: depending on the query the OS may be able to succeed in retrieving the process information anyway.
+   On Linux all zombie processes are querable (hence this is never raised).
+   Windows doesn't have zombie processes.
+Note: this is a subclass of :class:`NoSuchProcess` so if you're not interested in retrieving zombies while iterating over all processes (e.g. via :func:`process_iter()`) you can ignore this exception and just catch :class:`NoSuchProcess`.

+   *New in 3.0.0*

 .. class:: AccessDenied(pid=None, name=None, msg=None)

     Raised by :class:`Process` class methods when permission to perform an